sominupadhyaya/postgresql-basics/README.md

 ## Some general things:
  - You must know how to create a database

+ - You must know the theory behind these things like keys, etc

 - You must have idea about psql shell,etc